alive1258/Smart-Task-Manager-Dashboard/README.md

 ## Features to Implement

-- Add new
+- Add new tasks or projects

-- View list o
+- View list of tasks/projects

-- Search
+- Search functionality

+- Edit and delete tasks/projects

+- Team management and assignment

+- Dashboard charts and reports

 ## Frontend Technologies Used

 - React 19 – For building the user interface

-- Next.js 15 – React framework for SSR and routing
+- Next.js 16 – React framework for SSR and routing

 - Tailwind CSS – Utility-first CSS framework for rapid UI development